lkuwada/catGames/README.md

 # CatGames

-Games for cats- because cats deserve to have fun on phones too.
+Games for cats- because cats deserve to have fun too.

 ## Summary
 A simple Swift app designed for cats.
-Activities include chasing a laser pointer, fishing from the pond, and chansing mice.
+Activities include chasing a laser pointer, fishing from a pond, and chasing mice.
 CatGames uses Apple's SpriteKit to create the 2D games.

 ## To Do
 * Add fish graphics to the Fish Pond